 For more than 80 years, this snack bar has seen Leslieville transform from a barren sea of warehouses to an area catering to film buffs and artists.
 Still, despite this and decades of inflation, the Chan family still insists on a menu price cap of $3.75 – bless their hearts.

 This diner has been going strong since 1932.
 Renovations in 2008 plus incredibly cheap daily drink specials make this diner one of the most comfy and reliable spots to hang on Dundas West.

 This spot near Richmond and Jarvis has been serving the city classic Irish breakfasts since 1941.
 A scene from the rom-com The F Word was filmed here, making use of the diner's plushy red booths and old school appeal.

 Located steps from Yorkville near the corner lovingly dubbed Av and Dav, this place has been around since 1944.
 They've got tons of photos featuring celebrities enjoying their standard eggs and burgers dish, which you can still order to this day.

 With black-and-white checkered tiles, plushy red bar stools and turquoise walls, this place is the definition of retro.
 It's been in North York since 1950 and has since changed hands, though its menu still consists of diner classics like milkshakes and hot dogs.

 This narrow little diner in Little Italy was established in 1951.
-Their all day breakfasts are greasy, just as they should be, and they still hold their own as one of the best morning-after spots in the area, despite relatively newer brunch spots like Aunties and Uncles.
+Their all day breakfasts are greasy, just as they should be, and they still hold their own as one of the best morning-after spots in the area, despite popular spots nearby like Aunties and Uncles.